The MneExperiment Pipeline

 session

-Which raw session to work with (one of MneExperiment.sessions
+Which raw session to work with (one of MneExperiment.sessions; usually

 set automatically when epoch is set)